Mystic Valley Parkway station: Green Line station

+In 1991, the state agreed to build a set of transit projects as part of an agreement with the Conservation Law Foundation (CLF), which had threatened a lawsuit over auto emissions from the Central Artery/Tunnel Project (Big Dig).
+Among these projects was a "Green Line Extension To Ball Square/Tufts University", to be complete by the end of 2011.

 The planned Green Line station was dropped from the list of stations that will open in 2022, in favor of the E branch terminating at Medford/Tufts station at College Avenue.
 The state successfully argued that this satisfied their legal commitment to mitigate the air pollution impact of the Big Dig by (among other projects) extending the Green Line to Medford Hillside.

 In 2011, the Boston MPO decided to allocate funding in the 2016-2020 time period for further extension of the Green Line from College Ave to Route 16.
 However, this funding was reallocated to the main project after major cost overruns created a budget crisis.
 A Route 16 station is still in the state's plans, with environmental review proceeding, as of 2017.

 In 2017, the MBTA filed a Notice of Project Change for a state environmental review of its revised design for a Green Line station at Mystic Valley Parkway (Route 16).
 While a station at this location was included in the original environmental review for the Green Line extension, the MBTA came up with a lower cost design that has the station at ground level.
 The previous design had a two-story station with a platform on the level of the adjacent commuter rail tracks, which are elevated to cross the Mystic River.
 The new station would include enclosed bicycle parking, but no automobile parking.